marmelab/react-admin/docs/Datagrid.md

 ## `bulkActionButtons`

-Bulk action buttons appear when users select one or several rows, and affect all the selected records.
+Bulk action buttons appear when users select one or several rows.
+Clicking on a bulk action button affects all the selected records.
 This is useful for actions like mass deletion or mass edition.

 <video controls autoplay playsinline muted loop>
   <source src="./img/bulk-actions-toolbar.mp4" type="video/mp4"/>